-Vernix caseosa is a natural protector of a newborn’s skin.
-Immediate bathing is not necessary for all babies.
-If there are no contraindications to delay the first bath, you may wait several hours to let your baby benefit from the vernix.
-Discuss with your healthcare provider to know the risk and benefits of leaving the vernix caseosa on your baby’s skin for more time.
+Vernix caseosa is a naturally protective layer on a newborn’s skin.
+Usually, immediate bathing is not required for all babies, and if there are no such factors to delay the first bath, you may wait several hours to let your baby benefit from the vernix and soak its moisture.
+However, you must discuss it in detail with a healthcare professional to ensure that you know all the risks and benefits of leaving the vernix caseosa on your baby’s skin for a longer period.

 2. Delayed Bathing; International Childbirth Education Association (ICEA)

 3. Newborn care in the delivery room; March of Dimes

 4. Differences Between Term and Preterm Newborns; Lancaster General Health